galacticcouncil/polkalert/README.md

 - `yarn stop:db`: Stops db and resets docker interfaces if it doesn't stop automatically

-- `yarn reset`: Resets the database, server and settings to it's default state.
+- `yarn reset`: Resets the database, server and settings to it's default state
-- `yarn reset:db`: Resets the database to it's default state.
+- `yarn reset:db`: Resets the database to it's default state
-- `yarn reset:server`: Resets the server to it's default state.
+- `yarn reset:server`: Resets the server to it's default state

+- `yarn dev:server`: Runs server with automatic rebuild and restart on file changes

 - `yarn build`: Builds the whole project for production
 - `yarn build:client`: Builds only the client for production